GreyCardinal69/Quest-Twineizer/README.md

 ```

 Are both valid story nodes.
-Not all the json must be written, the above will be exported as valid dialog node, with only ac
+Not all the json must be written, the above will be exported as valid dialog node, with only a character assigned.